FADE: Towards Fairness-aware Generation for Domain Generalization via Classifier-Guided Score-based Diffusion Models: Results

-The overall performance of \sysname{} and its competing methods on \texttt{Adult} dataset is presented in Table \ref{tab:result}.
-Focus on the average of each metric across all domains, \sysname{} achieves the best performance in classification and fairness on \texttt{Adult} datasets simultaneously.
+\textbf{Overall Performance.} The overall performance of \sysname{} and its competing methods on \texttt{Adult} and \texttt{Bank} datasets is presented in Table~\ref{tab:overall_result}.
+Due to space limitations, we have omitted the full results with standard deviations and those for \texttt{NYSF} dataset, including them in Appendix \ref{sec:appendix-exp-overall}.
+Focus on the average of each metric across all domains, \sysname{} achieves the best performance in both DG and fairness on \texttt{Adult} datasets simultaneously.
+Although the accuracy of \sysname{} on the \texttt{Bank} dataset is lower compared to some other methods, it achieves the most equitable results with minimal performance degradation, and its accuracy is also higher than those methods that focus on fairness.
 Both VAE and DDPM achieve decent classification accuracy, but due to their lack of fairness consideration, they cannot guarantee the algorithmic fairness.
-Although FairGAN and GAN outperforms \sysname{} in fairness performance in some domains, its classification performance is not competitive.
-Overall, \sysname{} ensures fairness while maintaining strong classification capabilities.
+Although FairGAN and DECAF outperform \sysname{} in fairness performance in some domains, their DG performance is not competitive.
+Overall, \sysname{} ensures fairness while maintaining strong classification capabilities, which means that it has successfully generated domain-invariant fair data.

+\textbf{Analysis of Generated Dataset.} We further analyze the dataset generated by \sysname{} from a data perspective.
+We use linear discriminant analysis~\cite{balakrishnama1998linear} (LDA) to reduce the dimensionality of both the original and generated datasets to one dimension and plot their probability densities.
+Figure~\ref{fig:exp_result_distance}(a) shows the visualization result on the White domain of \texttt{Adult} dataset.
+The original data for different sensitive groups have significantly different probability density distributions and means.
+The mean of the data generated by \sysname{} falls between the means of the two sensitive group data, indicating that it produces a more fair data distribution.
+Additionally, the distribution of the generated data covers a wider range compared to the original data, suggesting that it generates generalized data beyond the original distribution.

+Furthermore, we compare the average of $D_{fair}$ across all domains between the generated datasets and the original datasets for all fairness-aware methods across three datasets, as shown in Figure~\ref{fig:exp_result_distance}(b). \sysname{} achieves the best $D_{fair}$ results across three datasets, indicating that \sysname{} generates data with the smallest distance to the two original sensitive subgroups.
+Compared to other fairness-aware baselines, \sysname{} produced the fairest data, further validating that the fairness guidance component enables \sysname{} to generate unbiased data effectively.
+Meanwhile, we also observe that other methods do not perform consistently across different datasets, indicating that their debiasing performance is significantly influenced by the distribution of the original data.
+Particularly for DECAF, its performance is highly dependent on the causal structure of the original data.
+In contrast, \sysname{}'s consistent results demonstrate its strong robustness.